bioaerosol/pomo2ebas/README.md

 # pomo2ebas
 Debian package with tools that convert Hund BAA500 data files to EBAS Nasa Ames file format.

-# Requirements
+# Requirements for Local Setup
-Python 3 and
-EBAS Lib.
-Use the folowing command to install EBAS lib.
+To develop and start this software locally, you need Python 3 and the EBAS Lib.
+EBAS lib can be installed with:
 ```
-pip install  src/ebas-lib/ebas_io-4.1.0-py3-none-any.whl
+pip install  usr/share/pomo2ebas/ebas_io-4.1.0-py3-none-any.whl
 ```
-For more information about EBAS package please visit https://git.nilu.no/ebas/ebas-io/-/wikis/home
+For more information about EBAS package please visit https://git.nilu.no/ebas/ebas-io/-/wikis/home.

 # Installation
 To install latest release provide a GitHub PAT as environment variable $GITHUBPAT